Amy Schumer On Her Career Plan: Continue To Give Zero Fu*ks

-It seems impossible that anyone could experience the year 2015 as Amy Schumer did and ever suffer from confidence issue again.
-Recall that 2015 was the year Schumer a.) won a Peabody Award for the second season of her sketch show, Inside Amy Schumer, b.) went viral nearly every week with that show’s critically worshipped third season, c.) made her movie debut with Trainwreck, a huge hit that she also happened to write, d.) won an Emmy, e.) hosted SNL for the first time, and f.) deftly maneuvered a $13M book deal for her eventual bestseller, The Girl with the Lower Back Tattoo.
+It seems impossible that anyone could experience the year 2015 as Amy Schumer did and ever lack confidence again.
+Recall that 2015 was the year Schumer a.) won a Peabody Award for the second season of her sketch show, Inside Amy Schumer, b.) went viral nearly every week with that show’s critically worshipped third season, c.) made her movie debut with the huge hit Trainwreck, which she also happened to write, d.) won an Emmy, e.) hosted SNL for the first time, and f.) deftly maneuvered a $13M book deal for her eventual bestseller, The Girl with the Lower Back Tattoo.
 If it’s exhausting just to list these milestones, surely living through them would buffer one’s confidence with some sort of Ironman-like supersuit forever.
 Right?

 Wrong.